-The Electrical and Computer Engineering Program at Lafayette College is accredited by the Engineering Accreditation Commission of ABET.
-The mission statement of the program is provided below in addition to the established program educational objectives and program outcomes:
+The Electrical and Computer Engineering Program at Lafayette College is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 Bring together students of high ability and a faculty composed of teacher-scholars in the major fields of Electrical and Computer Engineering for the purpose of learning through study, inquiry, discourse, and discovery.

 Maintain a continuous evolution of curriculum, pedagogical practices, and resources to educate students in the guiding principles of the engineering profession and the best practices in both electrical and computer engineering.

 Create an interactive environment between students and faculty that fosters a dedication to learning and an appreciation of both the history and future of the discipline.

 Long-term objectives are developed such that graduates:

 EO3-Can apply their engineering education to solving a broad range of problems

 EO5-Excel in their chosen area of professional activity